guillaume-marion/circle-operations/README.rst

 =================

 This repository implements basic circle operations in a couple of classes and methods.
-The *original goal* was to create a function that calculates total area of overlapping circles (while overlapping areas would be included only once).
+The *original goal* was to create a function that calculates the total area of overlapping circles (while overlapping areas would be included only once).
-It became quickly clear however that a more structured approach was needed.
+It became quickly clear, however that a more structured approach was needed.
 Basic example usage::

     from geom.circl import Circle